2014 Oceania Swimming Championships

 The 10th Oceania Swimming Championships were held 20–23 May 2014, at the Westwave Aquatic Centre in Auckland, New Zealand.
 It was the tenth edition of the biennial championships, and featured competition in swimming, open water swimming and synchronized swimming.
-The open water events were held 11–12 January 2014, in Lake Taupo.
+The open water events were held 11–12 January 2014, in Lake Taupō.

 Participating countries

 Countries with confirmed teams for the 2014 Oceania Swimming Championships were: